renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/concepts-overview.md

 ## File management

-Upload, store, and manage files in Langflow's **File management** system.
+Upload, store, and manage files in Aiexec's **File management** system.

 For more on managing your files, see [Manage files](/concepts-file-management).

 ## Options menu

-The dropdown menu labeled with the project name offers several management and customization options for the current flow in the Langflow workspace:
+The dropdown menu labeled with the project name offers several management and customization options for the current flow in the Aiexec workspace:

 - <Icon name="Plus" aria-hidden="true"/> **New**: Create a new flow from scratch.
 - <Icon name="SquarePen" aria-hidden="true"/> **Edit Details**: Adjust settings specific to the current flow, such as its name, description, and endpoint name.